napse-invest/napse-developer-toolkit/README.md

 # Napse-Developer-Toolkit
-All you need to push the customisation of your Napse services.
+All you need to push the customisation of your Napse services to the next level.